EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: Related Work

 \subsection{MLLMs for Video Understanding}

-Recent advancements in Multimodal Large Language Models (MLLMs) have showcased remarkable capabilities in video understanding.
+Recent MLLMs have shown remarkable capabilities in video understanding.
 General MLLMs such as GPT-4.1~\cite{achiam2023gpt}, Gemini 2.5 Pro~\cite{comanici2025gemini}, Qwen2.5-VL~\cite{bai2025qwen2}, and InternVL~\cite{zhu2025internvl3} achieve strong performance across a range of video tasks through extensive multimodal pretraining.
 In parallel, specialized models like Video-LLaMA3~\cite{zhang2025videollama} further improve temporal reasoning via dedicated architectural designs.
-Several MLLMs have also been tailored specifically for egocentric videos, including EgoVLPv2~\cite{pramanick2023egovlpv2} and EgoGPT~\cite{yang2025egolife}.
+Several MLLMs have also been tailored specifically for egocentric video understanding, including EgoVLPv2~\cite{pramanick2023egovlpv2} and EgoGPT~\cite{yang2025egolife}.
 While these models perform well on third-person videos and egocentric videos from common daily scenarios, their ability to generalize to unfamiliar, domain-specific scenarios remains largely unexamined.
-In this work, we systematically assess how the current state-of-the-art MLLMs generalize to cross-domain egocentric targets, revealing their limitations and offering in-depth analysis to facilitate future research in this direction.
+In this work, we systematically assess how well the current state-of-the-art MLLMs generalize to cross-domain egocentric targets, revealing their limitations and offering in-depth analysis to facilitate future research in this direction.